Edgemont Village (District of North Vancouver) — A Buyer’s Guide

 The Bill 47 transit-oriented density framework is not in force in Edgemont Village — the neighbourhood has no rapid-transit station designation, so SSMUH is the relevant provincial framework here.
 Verify the live DNV zoning bylaw + any active development applications for the specific parcel before pricing multiplex redevelopment optionality.
 See the Bill 44 / SSMUH guide for the deeper provincial-framework explainer.

-The Handsworth IB versus West Van Secondary IB pricing gap
+Handsworth IB and West Van Secondary IB — the pricing comparison

-This is the most consequential pricing observation for an Edgemont Village family buyer.
-Both Handsworth Secondary (SD #44 North Vancouver, Edgemont Village) and West Vancouver Secondary (SD #45 West Vancouver, Ambleside) run International Baccalaureate Diploma Programmes.
-Both are IB World Schools, listed in the IBO directory.
-Both attract dedicated family buyers paying for IB-track access.
+One pricing comparison shapes a lot of Edgemont Village family-buyer decisions.
+Both Handsworth Secondary (School District 44, North Vancouver, Edgemont Village) and West Vancouver Secondary (School District 45, West Vancouver, Ambleside) run International Baccalaureate Diploma Programmes.
+Both are IB World Schools, listed in the International Baccalaureate Organisation directory.
+Both draw dedicated family buyers seeking IB-track access.

-The price-comparison observation: West Vancouver Secondary catchment commands a documented premium relative to comparable North Vancouver catchments — visible in REBGV West Van versus REBGV North Van detached benchmarks across multiple sub-areas.
-The premium is not justified by IB Diploma outcomes alone (both schools graduate IB cohorts; IB results are publicly reportable through the IBO).
-The premium reflects: SD #45 catchment scarcity (a smaller district with narrower boundaries); larger Ambleside / Dundarave / British Properties lots; West Van municipal-services positioning and tax base; and the historical pricing inertia of the North Shore’s most-marketed family neighbourhoods.
+West Vancouver Secondary’s catchment commands a documented price premium relative to comparable North Vancouver catchments — visible across multiple sub-areas in the Real Estate Board of Greater Vancouver’s West Vancouver and North Vancouver detached benchmarks.
+The premium does not trace to IB Diploma outcomes alone; both schools graduate IB cohorts, and IB results are publicly reportable through the International Baccalaureate Organisation.
+It reflects School District 45 catchment scarcity (a smaller district with narrower boundaries), larger Ambleside, Dundarave, and British Properties lots, West Vancouver’s municipal-services positioning and tax base, and the pricing history of the North Shore’s most-marketed family neighbourhoods.

-For a careful family buyer prioritising IB-track access, Handsworth IB through an Edgemont Village address is one of the most-undervalued IB-track catchments on the North Shore.
-The trade-off is honest: West Van Secondary’s catchment carries the West Van brand premium that Handsworth’s catchment does not; the cross-bridge commute to downtown via the Lions Gate Bridge is comparable from both; the lot-size scale at the upper end of Canyon Heights is closer to British Properties than to most of Lynn Valley.
-The Handsworth versus West Van Secondary pricing gap is the trade I think a careful North Shore family buyer should be looking at this decade.
+The trade-offs cut both ways.
+West Vancouver Secondary’s catchment carries the West Vancouver name premium that Handsworth’s does not.
+The cross-bridge commute to downtown via the Lions Gate Bridge is comparable from both.
+The lot-size scale at the upper end of Canyon Heights runs closer to British Properties than to most of Lynn Valley.
+A family buyer weighing IB-track access against price has both schools to compare on the public record.

 Property mix — detached-dominant